fable-compiler/Fable/src/Fable.Transforms/Python/README.md

 ## Arrow Functions

 Python do not support multi-line lambdas.
 Currently we transform any arrow function into a separate function that is lifted up into the nearest statement block.
-TODO: translate single line arrow functions to Python lambda.

 ## Object Expressions